tylerrubino/math-cs-solver-api/README.md

 - **Factorial Calculator**: Computes the factorial of a given integer.
 - **Fibonacci Sequence**: Calculates the GCD of two integers.
 - **Greatest Common Divisor (GCD)**: Calculates the GCD of two integers.
+- **Exponent Calculator**: Calculates the exponent of an input number, a, to the input exponent, n.
+- **Binomial Coefficient**: Calculates total number of choices/possibilities, given a set of size n, and a subset size of k, (n choose k).
+- **Euler Exponent Calculator**: Calculates eulers number (e) to the power of an input exponent, n.

 ## Tech Stack